Hermann Schloffer

-Hermann Schloffer (May 13, 1868 in Graz - January 21, 1937) was an Austrian surgeon.
+Hermann Schloffer (May 13, 1868 in Graz – January 21, 1937) was an Austrian surgeon.

 He studied medicine at the University of Freiburg and University of Graz, where in 1892 he earned his medical doctorate.
-He spent several years in Prague as a surgical assistant and associate professor, and in 1903-1911 was a surgeon and professor at the University of Innsbruck.
+He spent several years in Prague as a surgical assistant and associate professor, and in 1903–1911 was a surgeon and professor at the University of Innsbruck.
 Afterwards he was a professor at Charles University in Prague.

-On March 16, 1907 Schloffer performed the first transsphenoidal surgery for removal of a pituitary adenoma at the University of Innsbruck.
-Unfortunately, the patient died several weeks afterwards from a residual tumor.
+On March 16, 1907, Schloffer performed the first transsphenoidal surgery for removal of a pituitary adenoma at the University of Innsbruck.
+The patient died several weeks afterwards from a residual tumor.
 His name is lent to the eponymous "Schloffer tumor", described as an uncommon pseudo-tumor of the abdominal wall that usually appears several years after abdominal surgery.

 In 1916 Schloffer became the first to remove a spleen for idiopathic thrombocytopenic purpura (ITP).
-His student Paul Kaznelson (1898-1959) hypothesized - in analogy with hemolytic anemia - that the excessive destruction of platelets in ITP would occur in the spleen and suggested to his tutor Schloffer to perform a splenectomy on a patient with chronic ITP.
+His student Paul Kaznelson (1898–1959) hypothesized – in analogy with hemolytic anemia – that the excessive destruction of platelets in ITP would occur in the spleen and suggested to his tutor Schloffer to perform a splenectomy on a patient with chronic ITP.
 Schloffer followed Kaznelson's suggestion.
 Their first patient so treated showed a dramatic improvement.

-In 1933 he joined the fascist Fatherland Front in which he remained a member until his death in 1937.
+In 1933 he joined the fascist Fatherland Front, in which he remained a member until his death in 1937.